Create Bacula file storage#

 chown bacula:tape /var/lib/bacula-storage

-Now the storage path is ready to use by the Bacula Storage Daemon.
+Now the storage path is ready for use by the Bacula Storage Daemon.

-In the Bacularis web interface please go to the Storage page available in the main menu, then click the Add file storage button.
-This action will direct you to the new file storage wizard.
+In the Bacularis web interface, go to the Storage page from the main menu, then click the Add file storage button.
+This will open the New file storage wizard.

 Step 1 - General#

-On the question What storage type would you like to create? you can choose:
+For the question What storage type would you like to create?, choose one of the following:

-• Single file device storage - that is simple single Bacula device.
-It can be used for exmaple in small Bacula environment with planned small number of backups.
+• Single file device storage - a simple, single Bacula device.
+Suitable for small environments with a limited number of backups.

-• Multi-device file storage (Autochanger) - this is the full virtual autochanger with many drives.
-It is more flexible solution than single file device storage and it is useful in all types of Bacula environments.
+• Multi-device file storage (Autochanger) - a full virtual autochanger with multiple drives.
+This option is more flexible and is recommended for most environments.

 Step 2 - Storage#